prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/activex-controls/spin-button/notes.md

 ### Initialization

-For each box: "Developer" > "Insert" > "ActiveX Controls" > "Spin Button".
+"Developer" > "Insert" > "ActiveX Controls" > "Spin Button"

 ![a screenshot of a pair of buttons: a left arrow and a right arrow.](spin-button.png)